-The Mighty Fitzroy
+The Fitzroy River

-Life on the Fitzroy River is unpredictable.
+Life on the River is unpredictable.
 When it rains, floods bring wetlands to life and restore the River.
 Between floods the River often stops flowing and animals hang on in permanent pools fed by underground water.
 In some years there are big floods, in other years there is almost no rain.

 All river species rely on the permanent pools as well as the floods.
-Species such as Barramundi and Cherabin are subsistence foods for local people, and an essential part of the classic recreational fishing experience.
+Species such as Barramundi and Cherabin are subsistence foods for local people, and an essential part of the renowned recreational fishing experience.

 The Fitzroy River flows out to the Kimberley Coast, the world’s most pristine tropical coastline.
 A healthy River is essential for a healthy coast.

 Indigenous people have lived along the Fitzroy for tens of thousands of years.
 The National Heritage listing celebrates the cultural value of the 'River of Life', with its four joined but distinct traditions of the Rainbow Serpent.